CERT-Polska/mwdb-core/README.md

 Currently it's quite complicated, but we'll provide appropriate instructions until final release.
 (TODO)

 ## Contact
-If you have any problems, bugs or feature requests related to Malwarecage, you're encouraged to create a GitHub issue.
+If you have any problems, bugs or feature requests related to MWDB, you're encouraged to create a GitHub issue.
 If you have other questions, question is related strictly with mwdb.cert.pl service or you want to contact the current maintainers directly, you can email:

 - Paweł Srokosz (psrok1@cert.pl)
 - Jarosław Jedynak (msm@cert.pl)